-A jQuery selector can quickly find an element in the current window based on criteria we provide.
-They are most commonly used jQuery selectors are used in the WalkMe Editor to:
+A jQuery selector can quickly find an element in the current window based on the criteria provided.
+The most common jQuery selectors in the WalkMe Editor are used to:

-- Add Strong Pin Launchers – Add the jQuery Selector into the Precision tab of a Launcher to optimize performance.
+- Selected Element Launchers – Add the jQuery Selector into the Selected Element tab of a Launcher to optimize performance.

 - Grab Values – Grab a value from a user variable or a text on the screen to be incorporated into a dynamic announcement or use it in a rule.